 So the Necessaire clocks in pretty inexpensively, at (right now) about US$142.80 (£109.56).
 Even with shipping to the US, it’s still less expensive than the more popular floor stands here in the US.
 As far as quality goes, it stands up to all of them.

-The cons are few!
+Other than that, cons are few!

 I think the knobs are a little small and would be difficult for someone with arthritic hands to operate them.
 If you don’t have this problem, then you don’t have anything to worry about.
 If you do, though, you might keep this in mind.
 You don’t have to adjust the knobs often, though, so if you have your Luvy around who can do it for you, or a stitching companion, then the problem is minimized.